BumblebeeBat/FlyingFox/docs/lightning_consensus.md

 Lightning Consensus
 ===================

+Benefits:

+* Profits go back to the users.

+* You can make a profit by buying coins and leaving your computer off

+* proof of stake bonds are not reused for multiple purposes.

 A cryptocurrency is money built out of software.

 The consensus protocol is the rules that participants must obey to participate in a cryptocurrency.
 The rules are carefully chosen so that it is expensive to control money that you don't own.
 The most popular cryptocurrency consensus protocols today are of the proof-of-work variety.
 Other proposals are: delegated proof-of-stake, various security bond proof of stakes, byzantine fault tolerant algorithms, and coin-age proof of stake.